-Comparative Vertebrate Anatomy (207)
+Comparative Vertebrate Anatomy

+(207 or Instructor Permission)

 A systematic study of the anatomy of vertebrate animals, focusing on the evolutionary relationships and adaptations of the major groups.
 This course is designed for those who desire advanced study of anatomy and evolution, which includes dissection of small animals.
 Lecture and Laboratory.